Privacy Notice For Volunteers Data controller:

 - information about medical or health conditions, including whether or not you have a disability for which the Charity needs to make reasonable adjustments;

-- details of your schedule (working days, working hours and details of when you are not available for work) and attendance at work;
+- details of your schedule (volunteering days, volunteering hours and details of when you are not available to volunteer);

-Data is stored in a range of different places, including in your personnel file, in the Charity’s CRM system and in other IT systems (including the Charity’s email system).
+Data is stored in a range of different places, including in the Charity’s CRM system and in other IT systems and paper records, which are kept secure and locked away (including the Charity’s email system).

 - Why Does The Charity Process Personal Data?